-Rachael completed her undergraduate degree in biochemistry at the University of Oxford before joining the 4 year Wellcome Trust PhD programme in Cell Biology from 2013-2017, where she completed her PhD on cohesin regulation during meiosis.
+Rachael completed her undergraduate degree in biochemistry at the University of Oxford.
+She was on the 4 year Wellcome Trust PhD programme in Cell Biology from 2013-2017, where she completed her PhD on cohesin regulation during meiosis.
 She is currently Senior Research Technician in the lab where she oversees lab management and training.

 Weronika (Wera) did her PhD at the University of Edinburgh working on microtubule nucleation proteins in Prof. Ken Sawin's lab.
 She is now investigating the role of core kinetochore proteins in establishing kinetochore-microtubule attachment during meiosis I in budding yeast.
 She will also initiate studies in X. laevis to understand how vertebrate kinetochores are specialized during meiosis I.

 Lori received her undergrad degree in Molecular Genetics from Ohio State University.
 She earned her PhD in Sue Biggins' lab at University of Washington, Seattle studying the regulation of kinetochore-microtubule attachments during mitosis.
 She joined the lab in October 2018 to investigate phosphoregulation of meiosis in budding yeast.